 The first objective of the Fathers of Charity was to build a new school.
-The one built in the early days by Father Millea was now quite inadequate.
-Their hope was to convert the original small stone had remained before the altar in St. David's Church from the previous Sunday for all to see.
+The one built in the early days by Father Millea was new school in David Street was laid.
+This foundation stone had remained before the altar in St. David's Church from the previous Sunday for all to see.
 After the ceremony of laying the stone, £30 for the school fund was collected.
-The new school opened on 1st September 1856 and on roll were 150 boys, 130 girls and 120infants.
-In 1857, the staff at St. David's included Father John Baily and Father Michael Garelli - the latter having been sent as an additional priest to help cope with large numbers of Catholics now living in Cardiff (By 1861 it was estimated that there were 10,000 Catholics - one third of the population !)
+The new school opened on 1st September, 1856 and on roll were 150 boys, 130 girls and 120 infants.
+In 1857, the staff at St. David's included Father John Baily and Father Michael Garelli - the latter having been sent as an additional priest to help cope with large numbers of Catholics now living in Cardiff (By 1861 it was estimated that there were 10,000 Catholics - one third of the population.)
 In 1859, Father Lawrence Gastaldi was appointed Rector and during his time that the Catholic portion of the cemetery and the cemetery chapel were opened and consecrated.
 An outstanding priest, he left Cardiff on his appointment as Bishop of Saluzzo (and later Archbishop of Turin) and it was then that St. David's and St. Peter's (opened in 1861) were divided.
 Father Signini was appointed as Prior of St. David's and Father Bruno, Prior of St. Peter's.